The Quick Answer

 The presence of the horses can motivate someone to attend a therapy or other support session and accept help.
 We have had many clients who have not, for a wide variety of reasons, been willing or able to attend or engage in counselling elsewhere; coming to a place where there are animals is often different.
 The presence of animals can simply make it safe to show up – both physically and emotionally.

 Integrating horses into your approach allows you to work indirectly and one step removed.
-The advantages of this approach, particularly with our more vulnerable clients is discussed in the earlier articles, One (Horse Step Removed); The value of Sharing Stories and How When and To Whom to Read the Therapeutic Story, The Prodigal Pony
+The advantages of this approach, particularly with our more vulnerable clients is discussed in the articles One (Horse Step Removed); The value of Sharing Stories and How When and To Whom to Read the Therapeutic Story, The Prodigal Pony

 This approach requires us to see and reflect upon our animals as having emotions, thoughts and opinions; in other words as sentient beings.

-Horses offer us lots of experiential opportunities to learn about and develop improved relationship skills including enhanced understanding of body language, non verbal communication and boundaries.
+Horses offer us lots of experiential opportunities to learn about and develop improved relationship skills, including enhanced understanding of body language, non verbal communication and boundaries.

 We can certainly engage in, learn and benefit from experiential work with horses and other animals while viewing the animal as a tool.
-In these case we are exploring our own behaviour, emotions and thought processes in relationship with ourselves, the other people involved in the exercises, or our perception of some problem or situation we see the animal as representing in that moment.
+In these case we are exploring our own behaviour, emotions and thought processes in relationship with ourselves, the other people involved in the exercises, or our perception of some problem, person or situation we see the animal as representing in that moment.
 All valuable opportunities to learn and grow.

 Yet, if we view the animal as a sentient being, we open up so many more possibilities.
 Yes, the horse can provide us with a mirror, but he is also his own being, with his own emotions, thoughts, opinions and needs.
-Experiential work within this context provides the potential for richer, deeper and, I believe, more meaningful healing, learning and growth.
+Experiential work within this broader context provides the potential for richer, deeper and, I believe, more meaningful healing, learning and growth.

 How does the “Horse as Sentient Being” view impact how we care for and treat our horses?